Meeting in Madison: COVID-19

 Are face coverings required in Madison?

-Yes, face masks or coverings are required indoors, and other spaces, for people aged five and over in Madison (effective July 13), and throughout all of Wisconsin (effective August 1).
+Yes, face masks or coverings are required indoors, and other spaces, for people aged five and over in Madison (effective July 13).

 What are the COVID-19 case numbers like in Dane County?